AltheaIX/arch-suspend-then-hibernate-lid-fix/README.md

 First, you will need to make the override config.
 (I have provided the files on the repository)
 ```
 $ sudo mkdir -p /etc/systemd/logind.conf.d
-$ sudo nano /etc/systemd/logind.conf.d/logind.override.conf
+$ sudo nano /etc/systemd/logind.conf.d/logind_override.conf
 ```
-Then put these on your logind.override.conf
+Then put these on your logind_override.conf
 ```
 [Login]
 HandleLidSwitch=ignore